Habrador/Unity-Programming-Patterns/README.md

 **Related patterns**

-* Factory.
-The main difference is that in the Factory you can also add stuff to the objects - not just duplicate them.
-So you can put the Prototype inside of the Factory.
+* [Factory](#21-factory).
+In the Factory you are generally generating new objects - not copies of already existing objects (which may include position and other states).
+You can put the Prototype inside of the Factory so you have one class where you create all objects instead of having the creation in multiple classes which might be troublesome if you want to change something.

 * [Object pool](#18-object-pool).
 If you Instantiate and destroy many game objects, it will affect the performance of the game.
 To solve that problem you can use the Object pool pattern.